sherbold/replication-kit-tse-2017-benchmark/README.md

 Replicate raw results
 ---------------------
 It is also possible to execute the benchmark and replicate all raw results from scratch.
 To execute the replication, you can simply use the batch scripts for Linux and Windows.
 Please note that they try to create a Java Virtual Machine (JVM) with access to roughly 30 GB of heap space.
 Sometimes, this is still not enough, in which case the execution will simply crash.
-However, you can just restart the execution, and the calculation of results will continue where it left of.
-The only solution to completely remove the crashs would be lots more memory.
+However, you can just restart the execution, and the calculation of results will continue from where it stopped.
+The only solution to completely remove the crashes would be a lot more memory.

 Please note, that executing the full benchmark if the database is already populated with the raw results we provided will not work.
 Ideally, nothing will happen, because the benchmark execution checks which results are already available, and only executes missing parts.
 More likely, the execution will crash because the MySQL database will at some point reject the connection.
 This happens because of the rapid checking if results are already available, which will lead to thousands of queries within seconds, if the database is already populated.